null

 But, if you’re planning to buy functional fitness equipment for your home gym, here are some traditional fitness tools for you to consider:

-Most commercial gyms will have this equipment readily available for you to use.
-But try avoiding isolation machines for your functional training since you want to work multiple muscle groups.
+Most commercial gyms will already have this equipment for you to use – try your best to avoid using isolation machines as you want to focus on engaging multiple muscle groups at a time.

 6 Dumbbell Functional Exercises